Tuckahoe (plantation): History

 Thomas Randolph first settled at Tuckahoe around 1714 and is recorded as contributing to the construction of the local Dover Parish (also known as St James Parish) church in the early 1720s.
-Randolph brought with him enslaved people, sufficient enough in number to be called a workforce, that he inherited from his father William Randolph's estate.
+Randolph brought with him enslaved people, sufficient in number to be called a workforce, that he inherited from his father William Randolph's estate.

 Thomas' son William Randolph III built the mansion.
 He and his wife, Maria Judith Page, had three children (two girls and Thomas Mann Randolph Sr. born 1741).
 His wife died in 1744, and the following year William died.
 Randolph had added a codicil to his will asking that Peter Jefferson come to Tuckahoe Plantation and care for his three orphaned children.
 Peter Jefferson and his wife Jane Randolph Jefferson, Randolph's cousin, moved from Shadwell in Charlottesville to Tuckahoe Plantation with their three daughters and two-year-old son Thomas.
 The Jeffersons and Randolph children lived together in the H-shaped home until 1752.
 Peter Jefferson directed the activities of the plantation and its seven overseers, "retaining a connection to the estate" even during his famous expeditions to map the western part of the state and after he returned to his own plantation of Shadwell.

 Thomas Jefferson, who spent seven years of his childhood at Tuckahoe, came to formulate his moral viewpoint of slavery there:

 The son of William Randolph III, Thomas Mann Randolph Sr. and his wife Anne Cary had thirteen children and she died in 1789.
 Shortly afterward, Thomas Mann Randolph Sr. remarried to Gabriella Harvie, the seventeen-year-old daughter of a Richmond attorney.
 Gabriella made significant changes to Tuckahoe, including painting the wooden paneling in the so-called "White Parlor", and insisted on naming her son (b.
 1792) Thomas Mann Randolph Jr. despite the fact that the eldest son of Thomas Mann Randolph and Anne Cary (b.
-1768) was already named Thomas Mann Randolph Jr. Thomas Mann Randolph Jr./II (1768-1828) moved to Edge Hill, Albemarle County, Virginia and went on to be a prominent statesman and governor of Virginia from 1819 to 1822.
+1768) was already named Thomas Mann Randolph Jr. Thomas Mann Randolph Jr./II (1768–1828) moved to Edge Hill, Albemarle County, Virginia and went on to be a prominent statesman and governor of Virginia from 1819 to 1822.
 Thomas Mann Randolph Jr./III inherited Tuckahoe, but sold it for debts in 1830.

 The house passed through several families in the mid-19th century, but returned to the Randolphs in 1898 when it was sold to Harold Jefferson Coolidge and a consortium of Randolph and Jefferson descendants.
 In the 20th century, Tuckahoe featured prominently in an early test of the National Historic Preservation Act when the owners challenged Virginia's plan to route Virginia State Route 288 through the property (see Thompson v.
 Fugate, 347 F. Supp 120, E.D.
 Va.
 (1972)).

 The house is currently occupied by owner/manager Addison B. Thompson and his wife Susan.